Library programs

 or call 613 584-4244

-2nd and 4th Wednesday of the month
+2nd and 4th Friday

 To learn more, or to receive this months pattern email rdennis@deepriverlibrary.ca or join our Facebook group